 I admit that eating vegetarian was quite difficult in Hong Kong, but I survived and I did not even lose weight, so check out where to find some vegetarian spots in Hong Kong.

-Don´t Make These Mistakes in Hong Kong:
+Don´t Make These Mistakes in Hong Kong

-I waited on my trip to Victoria Peak until the last day – and was very unlucky with the view because it was foggy.
+I waited on my trip to Victoria Peak until the last day – and was very unlucky with the view because it was foggy/there was a lot of smog.
 So I have a new piece of advice that I keep telling myself, and also you: do the things you look forward to the most, first.

 So I had trouble with taxi drivers and could not buy food from stalls since it was not always possible to find out about the ingredients (in case you have allergies, are vegan, etc., you had better check out some words beforehand).

 Top 20 Things to Do in Hong Kong in 4 Days